gitter-badger/glagol/README.md

 All that said, **please stay tuned!** Etude is a work in progress.
 A 0.1.0 release is now just about imminent.
-It would still suffer from the current lack of sensible error messaging, and half of the time an exception occurs you're given way too little information.
-Oh and brave traveller, if you happen to be brave enough to poke around the code here and there, lemme hear about it!
+It would still suffer from the current lack of sensible error messaging, and half of the time an exception occurs you would be given way too little information, but it would otherwise still do its thing ust fine.
+I'm kind of racing against my patience here since I don't have nearly enough manhours on hand and I want to see it doing real world stuff that I would know it is not a pipe dream which is why I still haven't fixed error reporting.
+Another set of eyeballs would sure help.
+So brave traveller, if you happen to be brave enough to poke around the code here and there, lemme hear about it!